newaeonweb/blackgoatboilerplate/README.md

 The trail of tears is:
 ---

-How to migrate a AngularJS 1.x project to AngularJS suck fucking shit AngularJS 2 or 4, 5 6 fuck off.
+How to migrate an AngularJS 1.x project to AngularJS suck fucking shit AngularJS 2 or 4, 5, 666 fuck off.

 More updates coming soon Berserker!